litmuschaos/v1-litmus-docs/docs/devguide.md

 ### Chaos Chart

-A group of Choas Experiments put together in a YAML file.
+A group of Chaos Experiments put together in a YAML file.
 Each group or chart has a metadata manifest called `ChartServiceVersion` that holds data such as `ChartVersion`, `Contributors`, `Description`, `links` etc.., This metadata is rendered on the ChartHub.
 A ChaosChart also consists of a `package` manifest that is an index of available experiments in the chart.